 Let a quark model of P also be characterized by and the coefficients of its electronic seeds.
 These numbers are used to define another quantity called the electric polarity of P as

 If then positive seeds are more numerous than negative seeds and we say that P is positive too.
 If P is part of a battery, we might even call it a positive electrode.
 If negative seeds predominate then we may say that P is oriented or aligned in a negative direction.
 And, if , then we say that P is electrically polarized.

 Sensory interpretation: Electronic seeds are objectified from yellow and blue sensations.
 So is a binary description of whether a complex visual sensation is more yellowish or bluish.
 If P is not clearly yellowish or bluish, then .
-And if both of and are zero, then P is a colorless or achromatic sensation.
+When both and are zero, then P represents a colorless or achromatic sensation.

 Let a quark model of P be characterized by and the coefficients of its rotating seeds.
 These numbers are used to define , the helicity of P by

 In general, the components , and have non-zero values, and P’s motion is complicated.
-But for a particle that is not electrically or magnetically polarized we may construct a framework where P is centered on the electric and magnetic axes.
+But for a particle that is not electrically or magnetically polarized we may construct a framework where P is centered around the polar axis.
 Then it is easy to assess the norm of because and The angular momentum vector is aligned with the polar-axis.
 We can write and so

-This expression can be simplified because the total angular momentum quantum number is defined by
+This expression can be further simplified because the total angular momentum quantum number is given by

 Conservation of Angular Momentum